fenago/rabbitmq-jupyterlab/Lab_12_cb.md

     properties of the copied message.
-In step 2 of the previous numbered bullets, we have seen how to retrieve the exchange name to which the message was originally delivered, but it\'s possible to get all the original information, that is, find all the available  fields inserted into the message properties at the firehose official
+In step 2 of the previous numbered bullets, we have seen how to retrieve the exchange name to which the message was originally delivered, but it's possible to get all the original information, that is, find all the available  fields inserted into the message properties at the firehose official
     documentation link at